Samuel Kamalendran

 Student, University of Toronto

-My name is Lianne and I am a rising third-year student at the University of Toronto!
+My name is Lianne and I am a rising fourth-year student at the University of Toronto!
 I am super passionate about public health and related advocacy initiatives, and hope to be a physician-policymaker.
 Outside of academics, I love playing the guitar, singing, reading, dancing, traveling, and exploring new cities!

 Luke Inoue